-Distribution: Occurring in the Olympics and Cascades mountains of Washington; British Columbia south to California, east to the Rocky Mountains.
+Distribution: Occurring in the Olympics and Cascades mountains of Washington; British Columbia to California, east to the Rocky Mountains.

 Habitat: Open slopes, talus ridges, and other exposed areas in the alpine.

 Perennials forming dense clumps; base branching and covered with persistent leaves, occasionally ending with sterile rosettes, usually bearing scapes; stems 0.5-4 cm, not branched, dense pubescence with simple trichomes 0.4-0.8 mm and stalked trichomes with 2-5 rays, 0.1-0.5 mm.

 Basal leaves densely imbricate, often forming rosettes, sessile, blades oblong or linear-oblanceolate, 0.2-0.8 cm long and 0.5-1.5 mm broad, margins entire and ciliate with simple and spurred trichomes 0.3-1.2 mm; dense pubescence above and beneath; upper surface trichomes stalked, stellate, 2-12-rayed, 0.1-0.6 mm; lower surface trichomes simple and 2-rayed, 0.3-0.8 mm; cauline leaves absent.